krupalitrivedi/docs/docs/getting-started/browser-extension-installation.md

 By default "My Shortcuts" will be shown.

-If you want to configure your own shortcuts just add the full URL of each site into the list below (4) and then save your changes.
+If you want to configure to custom shortcuts just add the full URL of each site into the list below (4) and then save the changes.

 ### Importing shortcuts from Chrome
-Instead of entering your own shortcuts, you can import your most visited sites from Google Chrome.
+Instead of entering shortcuts manually, it is also possible import your most visited sites from Google Chrome.

 Click on "Most Visited Sites" (3) and you will see a second modal informing you that we need more permissions.